Nexmo/nexmo-developer/_documentation/account/subaccounts/code-snippets/transfer-credit.md

 # Transfer Credit

-In this code snippet you will see how to transfer credit from a parent account to a subaccount.
+In this code snippet you will see how to transfer credit from a parent account's credit facility to a subaccount.

 ## Example